5 Diet Myths That Sabotage Weight Loss

 Over the years, as I’ve read and studied nutrition myself, I have come to believe that there are 5 diet lies that make you fat.

-Myth #1: Diets work
+Myth #1: Diets Work

 Looking at the food you eat, only through the lens of getting thinner, is short-sighted and ultimately and counter-intuitively going to keep you from your goal of getting thinner and fitter.